 Put ramekins on a baking sheet.
 Bake for 25-35 minutes, until puffed and golden.
 Remove from oven, and let stand for 5 minutes.
 With a flexible spatula, remove strata to

-As Emily and Adam Hopson trekked through the forest, high on a mountainside on their farm in Burnsville, they began to worry.
+As Emily Grace and Adam Hopson trekked through the forest, high on a mountainside on their farm in Burnsville, they began to worry.
 The ground cover was thick and slippery.
-Peering

-As Emily and Adam Hopson trekked through the forest, high on a mountainside on their farm in Burnsville, they began to worry.
+As Emily Grace and Adam Hopson trekked through the forest, high on a mountainside on their farm in Burnsville, they began to worry.
 The ground cover was thick and slippery.
-Peering

-A couple in Yancey County started farming to connect with the land.
+Two farmers in Yancey County started working in agriculture to connect with the land.
 But it’s their connection with Highland cows that has captured hearts around the world.

 Finally, they spotted them.
 The little reddish-brown calf was soaked from the rain, and he didn’t know how to nurse.
 Big for a newborn, he may have gotten stuck during birth, depriving him of oxygen and temporarily stunning him.
 Adam and Emily gave the calf a name: Baby James.
 Then, they waited and watched, and patiently tried to teach him to nurse.
 But they were running out of time, and they knew they had a decision to make.
 It was time to bring the calf home.